 The first class is invitees.
 Under the Official Code of Georgia (O.C.G.A.) §51-3-1, these people enter the land with permission for a business purpose.
 A restaurant patron is an example of a typical invitee.
 Property owners must take reasonable care to protect invitees from a dangerous condition or warn them about potential hazards.

 The second class is licensees.
 Licensees enter land for a social purpose, such as to attend a friend's birthday party.
-Landowners must only prevent harm that results from extreme carelessness or intentional harm.
+Landowners must only prevent an injury caused by extreme carelessness or intentional harm.

 Finally, trespassers are those that enter land without permission.
 Under O.C.G.A. §51-3-3, the property owner must only refrain from causing willful or wanton harm.

-Once a plaintiff can establish their rights under the law, they must take steps to show how the defendant’s negligence resulted in the slip and fall.
+Once a plaintiff can establish their rights under the law, they must take steps to show how the defendant’s actions or inactions resulted in the slip and fall.